Neerajkumarnayak/Customer_and_Product_Analysis_Project/README.md

 Key Features:

 Customer Analysis:
-Purchase frequency and categories
+Purchase frequency and categories,
-Revenue and profit margin by customer segment
-Customer distribution by country
+Revenue and profit margin by customer segment, Customer distribution by country,
 Analysis of the most profitable segments by year

 Product Analysis:
-Sales and profitability by product category
+Sales and profitability by product category,
-Price sensitivity analysis
+Price sensitivity analysis,
-Delivery time across countries
+Delivery time across countries,

 Technologies Used:
 Data Extraction: Python’s MySQL Connector